nilearn/dev-days-2021/getting-started.md

 The firts step is obviously to have Python installed and working.
 We recommand having a version of Python higher or equal to 3.6.
 If you don't have Python installed already, you can get it on the [official website](https://www.python.org/downloads/).

-### Install Nilearn
+### Install Nilearn and Nibabel

-Once you have Python installed correclty on your machine, you need to install [Nilearn](https://github.com/nilearn/nilearn) and its dependencies.
-Nilearn is available through [Pypi](https://pypi.org/project/nilearn/) such that you should be able to run:
+Once you have Python installed correclty on your machine, you need to install [Nilearn](https://github.com/nilearn/nilearn),  [Nibabel](https://github.com/nipy/nibabel) and their dependencies.
+Both Nilearn and Nibabel are available through Pypi ([Nilearn link](https://pypi.org/project/nilearn/), [Nibabel link](https://pypi.org/project/nibabel/)) such that you should be able to pip-install them.

+Actually, since Nibabel is a dependency of Nilearn, you can simply install everything you need by running:

 ```bash
 $ pip install nilearn